 CTR Formula

-CTR = (Clicks ÷ Impressions) × 100The CTR formula is: CTR = (Clicks ÷ Impressions) × 100.
-This click-through rate equation measures the percentage of people who clicked on your ad, link, or content after seeing it.
-CTR is expressed as a percentage—for example, 150 clicks from 10,000 impressions gives you a 1.5% CTR.
+CTR = (Clicks ÷ Impressions) × 100The CTR formula is CTR = (Clicks ÷ Impressions) × 100.
+It shows the percentage of impressions that turned into clicks.
+For example, 150 clicks from 10,000 impressions equals 1.5% CTR.
+In Excel or Google Sheets, use =A2/B2 and format the cell as a percentage.

 Example Calculation